-This picture of the Demo School timetable should make some concepts clearer.
+This picture of a sample timetable should make some concepts clearer.

 1. This week is greyed out because it is set to 'inactive' in the 'Term dates' tab.

 2. Lunch break - this is set in 'Teaching times'.